top of page

 Welcome!

-We've received your application to the Ramsey County Master Gardener (RCMG) Volunteer Program.
-Take a look through the information below regarding next steps and what to expect.
+We've received your application to the Ramsey County Garden Education Volunteer Program.
+Take a look through the information below regarding the next steps and what to expect.

 We are excited to meet you!

-Volunteering in the Master Gardener Program is a great way to learn more about horticultural topics, serve your local community, and build long-lasting friendships.
-The first year can be intense with lots to learn, see, and do but remember: You have many people that will help you along the way to becoming a certified Master Gardener volunteer.
-Mentors, the Membership Committee, our Program Coordinators, your fellow interns and over 340 other Ramsey County Master Gardener volunteers all want you to be successful!
+Volunteering in the University of Minnesota Extension Master Gardener Volunteer Program as a Ramsey County Garden Education Volunteer is a great way to learn more about horticultural topics, serve your local community, and build long-lasting friendships.
+The first year can be intense with lots to learn, see, and do but remember—you have many people that will help you along the way to becoming a certified University of Minnesota Extension Master Gardener volunteer: program leaders, mentors, your fellow interns and over 400 other Ramsey County Garden Education Volunteers all want you to be successful!

 The mission of the University of Minnesota Extension Master Gardener Volunteer Program is to use research-based horticultural knowledge and practices to deliver educational outreach and project-based efforts that inspire change and promote healthy people, healthy communities and a healthy planet.